algorandfoundation/docs/docs/get-started/algokit.md

 ### Deploy the Hello World application

-To deploy the built Beaker smart contract application, select the `Beaker studio` menu and click on the import beaker app.
+To deploy your smart contract application, select the `Beaker studio` menu and click on the import beaker app.
 Select `File` and `Upload file`, browse to the artifacts created in the previous section of this guide.
 Select the `*.arc32.json` manifest file.
 This will load the specific manifest file for the Hello World sample application.

 ![AlgoKit Dappflow](../imgs/dappflow3.png)